-Legendary NY Mets Pitcher Tom Seaver Dies At 75
+Legendary N.Y.
+Mets Pitcher Tom Seaver Dies At 75

 Hall of Fame pitcher Tom Seaver died from complications of Lewy body dementia and COVID-19 on Monday, the Baseball Hall of Fame and MLB announced.